 (also known as the Speaker One Sheet)

-If you need a photo of me for your publication, I recommend this one by photographer Cody Johnson of Tulsa, provided with permission for promotional use:
+If you need a formal photo of me for your publication, I recommend this one by Meg Hatch Photography provided with permission for promotional use.

 Talking Points for Podcasts and Interviews